mmiine/Agricommend-A-Machine-Learning-Based-Crop-Recommendation-Tool/README.md

 # Key Objectives / Research Questions

+- Can we increase agricultural efficiency by utilizing machine learning models?
+- Can we help the farmers in low income areas by recommending them what crops to plant?

 # Work Arrangement
 Ece & Meryem: Finding Datasets

 Nazif: Writing github document

 # Approach To Work

+1. Finding datasets with preferred features
+2. Perform exploratory data analysis to see any trends in data
+3. Figuring out which model / models to use
+4. Implementing different models & assessing their performances

 # Tentative Agenda